AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

         Result : Nat_Array (1 ..
 Length);
       begin

 This is correct as ``Get_Model`` is used for specification only.
-Note that calls to ``Get_Model`` cause copies of the buffer’s content.
+Note that calls to ``Get_Model`` cause copies of the buffer's content.
 They can be automatically removed from production code by the compiler.

 Example #2